eleozzr/PRIME/README.md

 <!-- PRIME -->

-# Projective Resampling Imputation Estimation Method for Missing Covariates Problems
+# Partial replacement imputation estimation for partially linear models with complex missing pattern covariates

 In this work, motivated by the spirit of projection resampling/random projection, we propose a Projection Resampling Imputation Mean Estimation (PRIME) to project the covariates along randomly sampled